quantum-engineering-polito/CourseNotes/content/QCM Physics/16_Quantum Dots/Quantum Dots.md

 In the high bias regime, multiple levels can be within the bias window.

 Electron transport is only possible when a level is in the bias window, i.e., $\mu_{S}\geq\mu(N)\geq\mu_{D}$ ≥ for at least one value of $N$.
-When the electrochemical potential is in the bias window, one extra electron can tunnel onto the dot from the source, so that the number of electrons increases from $N −1$ to$ $N$, after it has tunneled to the drain, another electron can tunnel onto the dot from the source.
+When the electrochemical potential is in the bias window, one extra electron can tunnel onto the dot from the source, so that the number of electrons increases from $N −1$ to $N$, after it has tunneled to the drain, another electron can tunnel onto the dot from the source.
 This cycle is known as single-electron tunneling.

 ![[single-electron_tunneling.png|400]]
 # Coulomb blockade diamonds